Myles Straw Preview, Player Props: Guardians vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff ranks 19th in the league with a collective 8.6 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 19th in MLB.

 © 2023 Data Skrive.
 All rights reserved.